Information for patients having an operation / procedure as an inpatient

 What are deep vein thrombosis (DVT) and pulmonary embolism (PE)?

-Collectively deep vein thrombosis and pulmonary embolism is known as venous thromboembolism or VTE.
+Together, deep vein thrombosis and pulmonary embolism is known as venous thromboembolism or VTE.

 Am I at risk of developing VTE whilst in hospital?

-Questions they may ask:
+Questions they may ask you

-If you can start before your planned admission to hospital.
+Try to do the following before your planned admission to hospital.

 They will also look at: